AditGupta25/senior-design-website/README.md

 5) You can simply download the latest code from [here](https://github.com/AditGupta25/senior-design-website/tree/develop/website-generator), and add that into the "year_year/template" directory.

-6) You can test to see if this is working so far by going on the following URL to see if your site works: http://www.cci.drexel.edu/SeniorDesign/[ADD YEAR HERE]/template/index.html
+6) You can test to see if this is working so far by going on the following URL to see if your site works: http://www.cci.drexel.edu/SeniorDesign/ADD YEAR HERE/template/index.html

 7) In the root directory of the server, you will find a "Projects.html" file.
-This file is most likely the file from the previous year, so rename this to "Project[ADD YEAR HERE].html" and duplicate the "Project.html" file.
-New, in your new project.html file you may delete all the projects from past years, and you will need to add new items here one at a time.
+This file is most likely the file from the previous year, so rename this to "Project_ADD YEAR HERE.html" and duplicate the "Projects.html" file.
+New, in your new Projects.html file you may delete all the projects from past years, and you will need to add new items here one at a time.
 Please see the template below:

 Template
 ```html